ironcore-dev/metal-operator/docs/installation/helm.md

 helm install metal-operator dist/chart
 ```

-This uses the template file baked into the container image.
+This uses the template file in the container image.
 No ConfigMap is created, and the operator works immediately with the default configuration.

 ### Using Custom Template Override